[mc4wp_form id="1782"]

 “Bingo.”
 At the intersection of History & Slang

 I can get swept along when writing, especially when writing dialogue.
-I’ve heard this state of writing called “flow” and that makes sense to me.
-Cruising along in my current story, set sometime around 1935 and out of the mouth of one of my characters comes the word “Bingo.”
-I’ve never used the word outside the game with the balls and whirlywheels myself, but this fictional gent decided to say it in my story.
-It jolted me out of the story and I thought: Did anyone even use the word Bingo in the ’30s?
-Just one of the things I worry about.
+I’ve heard this state of writing is called “flow,” which makes sense.
+Cruising along in my current story, set sometime around 1935, and out of the mouth of one of my characters comes the word “Bingo.”
+I’ve never used the word outside the game with the balls and whirly wheels myself, but this fictional gent decided to say it in my story.
+It jolted me out of the writing, and I thought: Did anyone even use the word Bingo in the 1930s?
+It’s just one of the things I worry about.

-In my story, I mean “Bingo” in the sense of “you got it” not “I have aligned 5 arbitrary letter-number combinations, give me a prize.”
+In my story, I mean “Bingo” in the sense of “you got it,” not “I have aligned 5 arbitrary letter-number combinations; give me a prize.”
 Etymological dictionaries on my shelf say maybe Bingo goes back to 1815, the other says maybe only 1936 without much explanation.
 Not very helpful.
-I want my stories to capture language as it was used, to sound natural but be historically…well, probable if not absolutely correct.
+I want my stories to capture language as it was used, to sound natural but be historically … well, probable, if not absolutely, strictly correct.

-Etymological dictionaries saying it was used in 1815, so yes, it would fine in a story set in the 1930s just isn’t good enough.
-In historical research, we sometimes get to that point of proving if something was at all possible and ignore if it was probable.
+Etymological dictionaries say it was used in 1815, so yes, it would be fine in a story set in the 1930s, but it isn’t good enough.
+In historical research, we sometimes get to the point of proving if something was at all possible and ignore if it was probable.
 It’s setting a too low bar for historical accuracy.

 This is where Google Books’ Ngram Viewer can be helpful.
 It uses the collective bajillion-zillion words scanned by Google Books and charts them by year published.
 You can use it to chart a word or phrase’s popularity in all of GoogleBooks 450 million scanned published works.
-It’s not definitive, and may not perfectly reflect normal conversation, but certainly helpful to see how frequently the word was used in print.
-I don’t think it includes newspapers, which would be very useful if it would.
+It’s not definitive and may not perfectly reflect normal conversation, but it is certainly helpful to see how frequently the word was used in print.
+I does not include newspapers, which would be *very* useful if it would.

-Turns out 1930-something isn’t a great time of the word Bingo.
-It was around, and was used earlier according to this chart, but has been climbing in popularity since then.
+It turns out 1930-something isn’t a great time for the word Bingo.
+It was around and was used earlier, according to this chart, but has been climbing in popularity since then.
 The true high-water mark came in 1976, apparently.
-No idea why that would be, but that’s for someone else to chase.
+I have no idea why that would be, but that’s for someone else to chase.
 I have a story to get back to.

 Bingo